PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 To solve the project's computer vision task, you need to:

-- Create three (3) annotated image datasets for object detection;
+- Create two (2) annotated image datasets for object detection;
 - Explore the (meta)data, and subsequently assess its quality;
 - Identify, and select appropriate object detection algorithms to solve the computer vision task;
-- Build, (train), and evaluate a traditional and deep learning-based object detection algorithm
+- Build, (train), and evaluate a traditional and deep learning-based object detection algorithm;
 - Incorporate your research findings in a technical report

 ### Robotics and Reinforcement Learning